Kailasagiri

 Kailasagiri is a hilltop park in the city of Visakhapatnam in the Indian state of Andhra Pradesh.
-The park was developed by the Visakhapatnam Metropolitan Region Development Authority (VMRDA) and comprises 380 acre of land covered with flora and tropical trees.
-The hill, at 173 m, overlooks the city of Visakhapatnam.
+The park was developed by the Visakhapatnam Metropolitan Region Development Authority (VMRDA) and consists of land filled with native trees and other flora.
+The hill, 380 acreat 173 m, overlooks the city of Visakhapatnam.

 Kailasagiri is located around 10 km from the Visakhapatnam Railway Station and around 8 km from Visakhapatnam Dwaraka Bus Station.

 History

 The Government of Andhra Pradesh awarded Kailasagiri as its "Best Tourist Spot" in 2003.